davidvwijk/davidvwijk.github.io/_posts/2022-4-15-PackingPuzzle.md

 This way, each puzzle piece and its possible orientation was represented uniquely.
 Thus, all the possible orientations of the pieces can be represented with 19 4x4 matrices, and in my code I have kept these pieces separate.
 The only key point is that each piece should be contained in the 4x4 matrix as close to the top and left sides of the matrix as possible.
 This is because I will use the (1,1) position of the 4x4 matrices to describe the location of the pieces.

-The board is represented by an (H+3) by (L+3) matrix.
+The board is represented by an (<em>h</em>+3) by (<em>l</em>+3) matrix.
 The pieces are placed on the board according to their grid location, and thus given the 4x4 matrices and their location on the board, it is fairly straight forward to generate the board.
-The reason for the additional 3 rows and columns in the board matrix is to allow for “overhang” where the pieces may be located at row H or column L, and thus part of the piece could be “hanging off” of the H by L section of the board.
-With this representation, the goal state will be all ones in the H by L section of the board, and 0’s in the remainder of the board.
+The reason for the additional 3 rows and columns in the board matrix is to allow for “overhang” where the pieces may be located at row <em>h</em> or column <em>l</em>, and thus part of the piece could be “hanging off” of the <em>h</em> by <em>l</em> section of the board.
+With this representation, the goal state will be all ones in the <em>h</em> by <em>l</em> section of the board, and 0’s in the remainder of the board.
 In my code and report I call this overhang section of the board the “gutter”.

 ## Algorithm

-To solve the packing puzzle problem, I used a stochastic local beam search algorithm.
+To solve the packing puzzle problem, I used a modifed stochastic beam search.
 I wrote everything from scratch including all the necessary subfunctions to deal with creating the board representation, generating the puzzle pieces, getting the successors, and evaluating the board.

-The main script will prompt the user for the vertical board dimension, H and the horizontal dimension, L. Then, before doing anything, the script checks the conditions described above, and if H and L don't satisfy those criteria, the script will return "No solution possible".
+The main script will prompt the user for the vertical board dimension, <em>h</em> and the horizontal dimension, <em>l</em>.
+Then, before doing anything, the script checks the conditions described above, and if <em>h</em> and <em>l</em> don't satisfy those criteria, the script will return "No solution possible".
 If this check is passed, then I will initialize 50 random beams, where each beam represents k collections of puzzle pieces.
 Using an evaluation function that will be described in the heuristic section below, each collection of initially random puzzle pieces is scored.
 Within each collection, we will have k*5 pieces, which are represented by 4x4 matrices, with an associated (x,y) position corresponding to the location of that particular piece on the board, and two identifiers which encode which type of piece it is (i.e. T, O, S/Z etc.) and which version of that piece it is (i.e. rotated 90&deg;, reflected, etc.).
 I also then compute the score that would result in a successful packing using the evaluation function, which is used in our end condition.

 After the initial set of random beams are generated, we enter a while loop that will only terminate upon finding a board that has the same score as the end condition score calculated above (or upon timeout).
 Now, we finally begin the local beam search.
 For each beam, we iterate through each piece it contains, and will generate 5 successors for each piece, generated through actions which are described below.
 Each successor to the piece will result in a new, slightly different board, which will be evaluated using the evaluation function, and the score will be stored along with the new modified collection.
 The terminating condition is checked here, and if any of the successors form a solution board, the while loop will exit, and the script will display "Solution found in (number) beam iterations", where (number) is a count that keeps track of our iterations.
 This is done for all the pieces in all of the collections for all of the beams, which will (number of beams)*(5*k)*5 successors.
 Each successor here is k collections of pieces, with an associated score.